Structural properties of multiple zeta values: The Bessel zeta function

 In this section, we study a non-elementary case of an extended zeta function based on the zeros of a transcendental function, the Bessel function of the first kind $J_{\nu}$ with parameter $\nu$, defined as

 Its normalized version

 has Weierstrass factorization \cite[(8.544, Page 942)]{Table}

-where $\pm x_{\nu,k}$ are the real zeros of $j_{\nu}$, ordered by increasing absolute values.
+where $x_{\nu,k}$ are the real zeros of $j_{\nu}$, ordered by increasing absolute values.
 We build from these zeros the Bessel zeta function by choosing $z_{k}=x_{\nu,k}^{2},$ so that

-Note that this parameterized set of zeta functions includes several important special cases: when $\nu=\frac12$ we have $x_{\nu,k}=k\pi$ and we recover Riemann MZVs.
-When $\nu=-\frac12$, we have $x_{\nu,k}=\left(k+\frac12\right)\pi$ and we recover multiple $t$-values.
+Note that this parameterized set of zeta functions includes several important special cases: when $\nu=\frac12$, we have $x_{\nu,k}=k\pi$, and we recover Riemann MZVs.
+When $\nu=-\frac12$, we have $x_{\nu,k}=\left(k+\frac12\right)\pi$, and we recover multiple $t$-values.
+A more in depth study of the Bessel zeta function, and the MZV type identities it satisfies, is given in \cite{Wakhare}.
 As shown in the following Lemma, it turns out that in the Bessel case, the complementary zeta function can be explicitly computed as a linear combination of the Bessel zeta function and of a depth $2$ Bessel MZV. \begin{lemma} The Bessel complementary zeta function is equal to

 \end{lemma}

 \begin{proof} The complementary zeros $\tilde{z}_{k}$ defined by \eqref{eq:1/ztilde 1} are computed as